NASA-IMPACT/COSMOS/inference/inference_pipeline_queue.md

 ### Collections and URLs
 - **Collections**: Store website-level metadata
-- **DeltaUrl/CuratedUrl**: Store individual URL metadata including full text content and paired field descriptors
+- **DeltaUrl/CuratedUrl**: Store individual URL metadata including full text content and paired field descriptors which will hold classification results

 ### Job Structure
 The inference pipeline uses a two-level job system:

 1. **InferenceJob**
    - Created for each collection that needs processing
+   - Links to a Collection
-   - Tracks overall progress and classification type
+   - Tracks classification type
-   - Contains multiple ExternalJobs
+   - References multiple ExternalJobs
+   - Tracks overall progress of children ExternalJobs
    - Manages cleanup of completed jobs

 2. **ExternalJob**
    - Created for each batch of URLs from a collection
-   - Tracks specific inference API job status and results
-   - Links back to parent InferenceJob
+   - Links to a parent InferenceJob
-   - Stores API job IDs for result retrieval
+   - Links to a specific API job_id
+   - Tracks job_id's: status, results, and error

 ### Classification Process
-1. **Initiation**
+1. **def generate_inference_job(collection, classification_type)**
    - Curator/engineer triggers classification via COSMOS UI
-   - Collection is added to processing queue with specified classification type
-   - InferenceJob is created for the collection
+   - InferenceJob is created for the collection/classification pair

-2. **Batch Processing**
+2. **Chron**
-   - Collection URLs are divided into batches
-   - Each batch creates an ExternalJob
-   - ExternalJobs are sent to inference API
-   - Job IDs and status are tracked
+   - Every 5 minutes, between 6pm-7am, attempts to process_inference_job_queue()
+     - this could either mean batching and api sending
+     - or it could mean reading in results from an open InferenceJob

-3. **Results Processing**
+3. **def process_inference_job_queue()**
-   - System polls inference API for ExternalJob status
-   - When a batch completes:
-     1. Results are retrieved from API
-     2. Database is updated using PairedFieldDescriptor
-     3. ExternalJob is marked complete
+   - Loop through all InferenceJob objects to find status=Pending
+     - If none, find an InferenceJob.status=Queued and initiate_inference_job()
-   - When all ExternalJobs complete:
+     - If exists, for all InferenceJob.ExternalJobs.status=Pending, process_external_job()
-     1. InferenceJob is marked complete
+     - Evaluate if InferenceJob is complete
-     2. Cleanup process removes ExternalJobs

-4. **Data Storage**
+4. **def initiate_inference_job(inference_job)**
-   - Results are stored using PairedFieldDescriptor system
+   - load_model()
+   - Batch urls
-   - For example, TDAMM classifications update `deltaurl.tdamm_tag_ml`
+   - For each batch:
-   - Manual entries (`_manual`) take precedence over ML results (`_ml`)
+     - Generate ExternalJob

+5. **def batch_urls(collection?)**
+   - iterator?
+   - returns ([url_list], [full_text_list])
+   - batches should be based on sum(len(full_text)), not count(url)

+6. **def generate_external_job(batch, classification_type)**
+   - send full texts to API and recieve job_id
+   - create ExternalJob with all metadata

+7. **def process_external_job**
+   - Ping API with the current ExternalJob.job_id
+   - Record status
+   - Optionally record results or error

+8. **def evaluate_inference_job**
+   - Can be InProgress, Completed, or Failed
+   - If All ExternalJobs.status=Completed
+    - InferenceJob.status=Completed
+   - If any ExternalJob.status=PENDING
+    - InferenceJob.status=InProgress
+   - If no ExternalJobs.status=PENDING and any ExternalJobs.status=FAILED,UNKNOWN,NOT_FOUND,CANCELLED
+    - InferenceJob.status=Failed

+9. **def cleanup_inference_job**
+   - unload_model()

 ## Key Functions